wolabs/womano/README.md

 It interfaces with the virtual infrastructure manager (VIM) and provids the upstream interface for providing NFV services, such as creating or deleting virtual network functions.

-2.WoVIM: it relizes virtual resource management, it interfaces with the computing nodes and controller, provids compute and network capabilities, and the deployment of virtual machines.
+2. WoVIM: it relizes virtual resource management, it interfaces with the computing nodes and controller, provids compute and network capabilities, and the deployment of virtual machines.
 It externally offers the upstream interfaces, you can enhance the function of the cloud computing services, such as creating, deleting, managing the images, instances and network.